dynamicspartnersee/dynamicspartnersee.github.io/apps/einvoices-for-estonia/docs/en-US/help.md

 - Invoice **E-Invoice Status** is „Waits for Sending“ or „Sending Error“.
 - Customer **Document Sending Profile** has **Estonian E-Invoice** set.

-If invoice has a sending error like Document already received, but it's needed to resend the e-invoice, then on Posted Sales Invoices (also on Posted Credit Memos) action **Send...** opens Send Documents to window, where you can select **Send Again Already Sent E-Invoice**.
+If invoice has a sending error like Document already received, but it's needed to resend the e-invoice, then on posted sales invoices (also on posted service invoices and sales/service credit memos) action **Send...** opens Send Documents to window, where you can select **Send Again Already Sent E-Invoice**.

 If invoice has a sending error that cannot be resolved, it is advisable to stop re sending attempts.<br>To do so, click on the field **E-Invoice Status** that will open a data exchange activity log.
 After closing the log, you can choose whether you want to stop re sending attempts.